Ernst Alexanderson: Engineering work

 Alexanderson designed the Alexanderson alternator, an early longwave radio transmitter, one of the first devices which could transmit modulated audio (sound) over radio waves.
 He had been employed at General Electric for only a short time when GE received an order from Canadian-born professor and researcher Reginald Fessenden, then working for the US Weather Bureau, for a specialized alternator with much higher frequency than others in existence at that time, for use as a radio transmitter.
 Fessenden had been working on the problem of transmitting sound by radio waves, and had concluded that a new type of radio transmitter was needed, a continuous wave transmitter.
 Designing a machine that would rotate fast enough to produce radio waves proved a formidable challenge.
 Alexanderson's family were convinced the huge spinning rotors would fly apart and kill him, and he set up a sandbagged bunker from which to test them.
 In the summer of 1906 Mr. Alexanderson's first effort, a 50 kHz alternator, was installed in Fessenden's radio station in Brant Rock, Massachusetts.
 By fall its output had been improved to 500 watts and 75 kHz.
 On Christmas Eve, 1906, Fessenden made an experimental broadcast of Christmas music, including him playing the violin, that was heard by Navy ships and shore stations down the East Coast as far as Arlington.
 This is considered the first AM radio entertainment broadcast.

 Alexanderson continued improving his machine, and the Alexanderson alternator became widely used in high power very low frequency commercial and Naval wireless stations to transmit radiotelegraphy traffic at intercontinental distances, until by the 1930s it was replaced by vacuum tube transmitters.
 The only surviving transmitter in a working state is at the Grimeton radio station outside Varberg, Sweden.
 It is a prime example of pre-electronic radio technology and was added as a UNESCO's World Heritage Site list in 2004.

 Alexanderson was also instrumental in the development of television.
 The first television broadcast in the United States was received in 1927 at his GE Plot home at 1132 Adams Rd, Schenectady, N.Y.
+The following year he developed the coordination of sound and movement on the first television drama, The Queen's Messenger.
+In 1930, he conducted an early public demonstration of his large screen television system on a closed-circuit channel at Proctors in Schenectady.

 Alexanderson retired from General Electric in 1948.
 The inventor and engineer remained active to an advanced age.
 He continued television research as a consultant for the Radio Corporation of America filing his 321st patent application in 1955.
 Over his lifetime, Alexanderson received 345 US patents, the last filed in 1968 at age 89.
 He died in 1975 and was buried at Vale Cemetery in Schenectady, New York.

 Alexanderson is also mentioned in connection with the emergence of the patent system, that he was partially critical to.
 As the technology historian David Noble writes: